mfurkan60/JavaScript-data-structures-in-7-days/README.md

 ## Introduction

 This curriculum is designed for those who want to understand and apply the concept of data structures using the JavaScript programming language.
 Over the course of 7 days, you will start with basic data structures and explore more complex structures such as arrays, objects, stacks, queues, linked lists, trees, and graphs.
-Each day, you will be supported by theoretical information on the subject as well as practical code examples and application projects, so you will have the opportunity to apply what you have learned.
+Each day, you will be supported by theoretical information on the subject as well as practical code examples and application projects, providing you the opportunity to apply what you have learned.
 Our goal is to develop your software development skills and increase your problem-solving abilities by learning the fundamentals of data structures in a solid way.
 We hope you enjoy this journey!

-## Day 1: Arrays
+## Day 1: Introduction And Basic Data Structure

 In this section, we will delve into arrays, one of the most fundamental data structures in JavaScript.
 Arrays are ordered collections that can hold multiple values, allowing for efficient data storage and retrieval.
 We will explore various characteristics of arrays, such as their dynamic size, which enables them to grow or shrink as needed.
 Key operations such as addition (using methods like `push` and `unshift`), removal (using `pop` and `shift`), and traversal (using loops or methods like `forEach`) will be covered.
 We will also discuss common array methods, including `map`, `filter`, and `reduce`, which allow for powerful data manipulation and transformation.